CivicActions/site-evaluation-tools/alt-text-generator.py.md

 **Features**

-	•	Generates alt text for images based on their URL, associated pages, and current alt/title text.
+* Generates alt text for images based on their URL, associated pages, and current alt/title text.

-	•	Evaluates the existing alt and title text and validates or enhances it.
+* Evaluates the existing alt and title text and validates or enhances it.

-	•	Adds a preview column to display images in tools like Google Sheets.
+* Adds a preview column to display images in tools like Google Sheets.

-	•	Supports logging for real-time debugging.
+* Supports logging for real-time debugging.

-	•	Outputs a CSV file with enhanced alt text and image preview formulas.
+* Outputs a CSV file with enhanced alt text and image preview formulas.

 **Requirements**

 **1\.
 Python Version**

-	•	Python 3.9 or later.
+* Python 3.9 or later.
+* The script depends on the following libraries:
+- `transformers`: For text generation using Hugging Face models.
+- `torch`: Required for PyTorch, the backend for Hugging Face.

 **2\.
 Required Libraries**

 Install the required Python libraries using pip:

 ```
-pip install transformers
+pip install transformers torch
 ```

 If you plan to export to Excel (optional):